There’s plenty in the world that doth not die,

 And on our lips the dry mouth of the rain.

-We are busy working to bring Dylan Thomas's "There’s plenty in the world that doth not die" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Dylan Thomas's "There’s plenty in the world that doth not die" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "There’s plenty in the world that doth not die" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.